seerajakonnur/Machine-Learning/Classification_of_cancer_data_using_ML/Readme.md

 Code Fnaova_pipeline_methyl_fanova_prediction.ipynb :
 • The best model from both (top 100 features and top 50 features ) is used to predict the classification of test data samples.

+# Stacked autoencoder pipeline (code: Stacked_autoencoder(std scaler)_pipeline.ipynb , Stacked_autoencoder(without_scaling)_pipeline.ipynb)
+• The data consisting of cancerous and non cancerous samples is first split into training and test data in the ratio 80% training and 20% testing data using python sklearn’s test train split feature.

+• The input dimensions are 36514 and the encodind dimensions are 15 (based on the assumption that the number of samples must be atleast 10 times the number of features).

+• The stacked autoencoder was coded using Functional API.
+The encoded data (15 features) was used for classofication using random forest.

+• Two approaches were tried for the autoencoder, with stanadard scaler and without standard scaler.
+The one with standard scaler  gave better performance.

+• Sklearn’s RandomizedsearchCV is performed on training data to get the best parameters and best estimator using Random forest classifier.

+• The best random forest model is saved and used to predict the classification of test data samples.

 # PCA pipeline (code: PCA-pipeline.ipynb)